 - Short term fuel trim bank 1 (bank 2 as well if your vehicle has 2 upstream/front O2 sensors)

 - Wideband(if equipped)

 After all this is done, you are ready for datalogging!

 Select “connect vehicle” then hit the big red button to initiate recording.
 Hit Stop (blue square) to stop recording.
 DONT FORGET TO SAVE IT DOES NOT SAVE AUTOMATICALLY!

 Start the vehicle and let it warm up, you want your O2’s t o start working.
 Start with some light driving, stop/go.
 Do some 25-60% throttle.
 Your log will be in .HPL file format.
-Next you will attach the log file and tune file matching the log, and email both to email@example.com for further review.
-Once we receive the dat log and tune we will review and make any necessary adjustments and email you a new tune file.
+Next you will attach the log file and tune file matching the log, and email both to firstname.lastname@example.org for further review.
+Once we receive the data log and tune we will review and make any necessary adjustments and email you a new tune file.
+You must attach our tune file with your data log do not just send data log.
 Once receive new tune file you will do a new log with same procedures as before plus some wide open throttle pulls.